Ocelot-Social-Community/Ocelot-Social/backend/README.md

 You can seed some optional data into the database.

-To create the default admin 'admin@example.org' with password `1234` use
+To create the default admin <admin@example.org> with password `1234` use:

 ```sh
 yarn db:data:admin
 ```

-When using `CATEGORIES_ACTIVE=true` you also want to seed the categories with
+When using `CATEGORIES_ACTIVE=true` you also want to seed the categories with:

 ```sh
 yarn db:data:categories
 ```

 ### Seed Data

-For a predefined set of testdata you can seed the database with:
+For a predefined set of test data you can seed the database with:

 ```sh
 yarn db:seed
 # for docker